Tipping in Mexico: Who to Tip & How Much

 Bathroom Attendants

-A lot of public restrooms in Mexico have a fee — usually 3 to 5 pesos.
+A lot of public restrooms in Mexico have a fee—usually 3 to 5 pesos.
 In some cases, the fee is “suggested,” and other times it’s required.

-Sometimes there is no fee, but you will encounter women in the restroom handing out toilet paper and paper towels and performing light cleaning.
+Occasionally there is no fee, but you will encounter women in the restroom handing out toilet paper and paper towels and performing light cleaning.
 It’s customary to tip these women a few pesos.
 I usually give them 5-10 pesos.

 If you happen to need a bathroom but don’t have change handy, I’ve found that the attendants are pretty forgiving about waiving the fee if you ask nicely.